nnzhaocs/scripts-for-alltest/README.md

 * for example for CentOS 7.3*

-sudo yum install python-matplotlib
-	for plotting but imported in downloader and analyzer as well

-sudo yum install python-magic
-	for file magic detection

 sudo yum -y install epel-release
 	for pip (which we later use for installing statistics package)

 sudo yum -y install python-pip
+	install pip from epel

+sudo pip install python-magic
+	INSTALL USING PIP
+	for file magic detection
+	ATTENTION: there are two Python packages named "magic" we must use the one that runs via pip not via RPM.

+sudo yum install python-matplotlib
+	for plotting but imported in downloader and analyzer as well

 sudo pip install statistics